-5.5.7.4.
+5.5.6.4.
 CRC Based

 The CRC check is enabled by setting bit CrcOn in RegPacketConfig1.
 It is used for checking the integrity of the message.

-- On Tx side a two byte CRC checksum is calculated on the payload part of the packet and appended to the end of the message - On Rx side the checksum is calculated on the received payload and compared with the two checksum bytes received.
+The checksum is calculated on the received payload and compared with the two checksum bytes received.
 The result of the comparison is stored in bit CrcOk.